semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Other environments are still not the same as production, since reproducing the same infrastructure and load is expensive.
 However, the differences are manageable, and we get to avoid most of the errors that would have occurred with non-identical environments.

 Chapter 1 includes a roadmap for adopting Docker for this purpose.
 Chapter 2 described some of the advanced deployment strategies that you can use with Kubernetes.
-Strategies like blue-green and canary deployment reduce the risk of bad deploys.
+Strategies like blue-green and canary deployment reduce the risk of bad deployments.
 Now that we know what a proper CI/CD pipeline should look like, it’s time to start implementing it.

 [^jez]: What is Proper Continuous Integration, Semaphore [https://semaphoreci.com/blog/2017/03/02/what-is-proper-continuous-integration.html](https://semaphoreci.com/blog/2017/03/02/what-is-proper-continuous-integration.html?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)